 During our pre-birth meeting, we will cover emergency situations.
 At this point in your pregnancy, your care provider will have already discussed potential scenarios and plans of action with you.
 We will review these together and discuss your preferences should the worst occur.

 We will address a range of possibilities, from sudden changes in your birth plan to avoid an emergency, all the way up to worst-case scenarios.
 We will also discuss your preferences regarding documentation versus privacy, particularly in emergency situations.
-Ultimately, I will follow the instructions of your care provider in these situations, which may include stopping photography if necessary.
+Ultimately, I will follow the instructions of your care provider and my experience in these situations, which may include stopping photography if necessary.

 Due to this I'm equipped with the best photography gear on the market, and I've spent countless hours mastering the art of editing low-light images to ensure they're beautifully captured.

 During our pre-birth meeting, we will discuss different lighting options and how I can discreetly work around any choices you make regarding the birth space.
-We will also discuss the use of flash and how I can ensure that it does not hinder your birth experience, while still benefiting the final product.
+We will also discuss the use of flash or adding light and how I can ensure that it does not hinder your birth experience, while still benefiting the final product.

 It is important to note that should you have opted for film, more light may be necessary than would be for still photography.